E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/Analyse_Tools/readme.rst

 This module provides little tools to make working with AdResS easier.
 Content:

-1) how to mask the configuration (output from a full atomistic simulation run) to generate the doube resolution configuration.
+1) how to mask the configuration (output from a full atomistic simulation run) to generate the double resolution configuration.

 2) Quick and dirty: get the reference coordinate from the GROMACS input file